Manual lymphatic drainage and proper garment wear is key for reducing fibrosis after cosmetic surgery.

 No matter what stage of recovery you are in, our post -surgery treatment will help you to achieve best results.

 We hope this information is useful for you.
-If you need more information about it or any of our treatments, please contact us.
+If you need advice or have any questions about our treatments, please contact us.
+You can find us in Mill Hill Broadway and Islington.
 We are always happy to help.
+If you like this blog, please share!

 • Berenice Luevano says: